 After the rain, evaporation begins.
 If the top 5 cm of clay soil dries out, 50% of the rainwater that has penetrated is lost.
 The sandy soil dries out less.
 But even if the upper 5 cm lose their water, only 10% of the water would evaporate.
 With rocky soil there is practically no evaporation at all, i.e. all water is stored.
 It follows that, in contrast to the conditions in the humid region, clay soils are the driest locations for plants in the arid region, while sandy soils provide a better water supply.
 Ragged rocky soils are the wettest sites, provided that the rain penetrates them unhindered and there is enough fine soil in the rock crevices to store the water.

 These considerations are confirmed by measurements in the Negev Desert.
 For the same annual precipitation, the amount of water exploitable by plants was found to be 35 mm in loess soil, 50 mm in rocky sites with a relatively considerable runoff, 90 mm in sandy soil, and 250 to 500 mm in dry valleys with a strong inflow.
 That sandy soils in arid regions are more favourable to plants is evident from the fact that the same type of vegetation occurs on sand with less rainfall than on clayey soils.
-In Sudan, Acacia tortilis semi-desert is found on sandy soils in a zone with 50 to 250 mm of rainfall, but on clay soils only at 400 mm, or Acacia mellifera savanna on sandy soils at 250 to 400 mm, but on clay soils only at 400 to 600 mm of annual rainfall.
+In Sudan, Acacia tortilis semi-desert is found on sandy soils in a zone with 50 to 250 mm of rainfall, but on clay soils only at 400 mm, or Acacia mellifera savannah on sandy soils at 250 to 400 mm, but on clay soils only at 400 to 600 mm of annual rainfall.
 In the shortgrass prairie of the Great Plains, long-grass prairie is found on sandy soils in W Nebraska, which otherwise occurs only farther east at higher precipitation.
-The more favorable water conditions of rocky soils are often conspicuous in arid areas because of their tree cover amid low vegetation on fine-grained soils.
+The more favourable water conditions of rocky soils are often conspicuous in arid areas because of their tree cover amid low vegetation on fine-grained soils.

 If in sandy soils or in rock crevices the soil is soaked down to the groundwater, then the roots can grow deep enough to reach the groundwater; the water supply of the plants is then assured.
 The following example may be mentioned here: